 Blueberry Lemon Bundt Cake is bursting with fruit and flavor.

-I LOVE baking bundt cakes.
-They’re easy to make and make a pretty presentation with or without frosting.
+Bundt cakes are easy to make and look great with or without frosting.

-Coating the blueberries in flour keeps them from sinking to the bottom while baking.
+Coat the blueberries in flour to keep them from sinking to the bottom while baking.

-Use butter instead of margarine.
-Butter’s high fat content gives cakes and other baked good their melt-in-your-mouth texture and buttery flavor.
+The high fat content in butter (unsalted) gives cakes and other baked good their melt-in-your-mouth texture and buttery flavor.

 Room temperature eggs disperse evenly into the batter, causes even baking, and a lighter texture because eggs trap air.
 Bring eggs to room temperature quickly by soaking in a bowl of warm water for 10-15 minutes.